Emotions

 Professor

 Virginia Sturm, PhD, is the John Douglas French Alzheimer’s Foundation Endowed Professor at UCSF.
-She is a Professor in the Departments of Neurology and Psychiatry and Behavioral Sciences, and she is the director of the Clinical Affective Neuroscience (CAN) Laboratory that is located in the UCSF Memory and Aging Center and affiliated with the UCSF Center for Psychophysiology and Behavior (CPB).
+She is a professor in the Departments of Neurology and Psychiatry and Behavioral Sciences, where she combines her expertise in clinical psychology and neuroscience to advance understanding of brain-behavior relationships.
+Dr. Sturm is also the director of the Clinical Affective Neuroscience (CAN) Laboratory, based at the UCSF Edward and Pearl Fein Memory and Aging Center and affiliated with the UCSF Center for Psychophysiology and Behavior.